appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create Image Gallery Using Custom Widget
+# Create Image Gallery using Custom Widget

-This guide shows how to create a image gallery or slider using the [Custom widget](/reference/widgets/custom).
+Appsmith provides different built-in widgets, but sometimes your application requires to add more capabilities.
+The Custom widget provided by Appsmith allows you to add unique features using your own HTML, CSS, and JavaScript, such as a custom calendar, accordion, or social media widget.

-While Appsmith provides an extensive array of built-in widgets for application development, there are instances where your project demands a widget tailored to specific requirements.
-Appsmith's Custom widget allows you to integrate unique functionalities with your HTML, CSS, and JavaScript code, whether it's a personalized calendar, accordion, or social media widget.
+This page provides step-by-step instructions on creating an image gallery or slider using the [Custom widget](/reference/widgets/custom).

 ## Prerequisites